 Shipping goods around the world is tricky business.
-There are language barriers to contend with and confusion about who is responsible and pays for delivery at which point of the trade.
+There are language barriers to contend with, as well as confusion about who is responsible and pays for delivery at which point of the trade.

-Familiarise yourself with the standard shipping terms if you are new to importing, it could help you avoid expensive mistakes.
-Ex Works (EXW) is one of those terms that has pros and cons that every buyer should be aware of before entering a contract.
+That's why it's important to familiarise yourself with the standard shipping terms - if you're new to importing, it could help you avoid expensive mistakes.
+Ex Works (EXW) Shipping is one of those terms.
+EXW shipping has its pros and cons, all of which every buyer should be aware of before entering into a contract.

-The International shipping term EXW stands for Ex Works.
-EXW means the importer is responsible for delivery of the goods from door to door.
+Ex Works (or EXW) Shipping is an Incoterm that means the importer is responsible for delivery of the goods from door to door.
 The buyer (importer) bears all costs and responsibilities including shipping, freight, insurance, and import duties and taxes.
 The seller’s only responsibility is to have the goods ready for collection from their premises.

-EXW is an Incoterm, an international set of shipping terms that define the rules and responsibilities of sellers and buyers for the delivery of goods.
-The International Chamber of Commerce publishes the Incoterms.
+This is one of many Incoterms, which are internationally recognised shipping terms that define the rules and responsibilities of sellers and buyers for the delivery of goods.
+Incoterms are published by the International Chamber of Commerce, which is based in Paris, France.

-As a buyer, you want to know the full cost of shipment and this will involve some time in getting quotes from other suppliers besides the seller.
+As a buyer, you'll want to know the full cost of shipment.
+This can take some time, as it involves getting quotes from multiple suppliers before you make your decision.

-But, when calculating the EXW price, the seller only gives the buyer a quote for the cost of the goods alone.
+However, when it comes to calculating the costs associated with Ex Works shipping, the seller only gives the buyer a quote for the cost of the goods alone.
 The buyer must then research the cost of an export licence, any potential customs of origin costs, shipping and insurance costs.
 If you are a first time importer, it can be difficult and risky if someone makes a mistake.
-FOB or CIF is often a safer option for inexperienced importers.
+FOB or CIF are often safer options for inexperienced importers.